Marcy Page

-Marcy Page is an animation filmmaker and educator.
+Marcy Page (born c.
+1950) is an American animator, film producer and educator.

 Page was born and raised in California.
 She animated her own projects and for several companies, and she taught courses at both San Francisco State University and the California College of Arts before she emigrated to Canada.
 Her own film Paradisia won awards at many international festivals.